-- b.
-Compare your answer at the end of the unit - i.
+- Write your answer in the space given below - Compare your answer at the end of the unit b. - i.
 What is the difference between formal and informal meeting?

 This chapter given you a beautiful description of meetings and its purposes.
 By going through the various kinds of sentences and patterns that can be used while the meeting is going on or participant.
 How to balance in a formal meeting is also viewed as a skill in the Modern era.
 Answering, concluding, commenting, Encouraging others to participate in the meeting are evidence proved to be Skills without which conduct meetings will' be a great risk.
 So it is said that you have learnt all the above.